 Getting Ahead is the first step into Community Action’s Family Self-Sufficiency Program.
 The program is a 15-week course with weekly sessions of 2 – 2.5 hours per week.
 You must be willing and able to commit to attending the 15 sessions.

-To be eligible for this program, total gross household income cannot exceed 125% of poverty.
+To be eligible for this program, total gross household income is 200% of the federal poverty level.
 Other requirements will be discussed during the assessment process.

 FAMILY SELF-SUFFICIENCY PROGRAM